UnionOfRAD/lithium/CONTRIBUTING.md

  * **Maintainability**: code should pass existing [tests](https://github.com/UnionOfRAD/lithium/wiki/Spec%3A-Testing), have adequate test coverage and should conform to our [coding standards](https://github.com/UnionOfRAD/lithium/wiki/Spec%3A-Coding)
  * **Comprehensibility**: code should be concise and expressive, and should be accompanied by new [documentation](https://github.com/UnionOfRAD/lithium/wiki/Spec%3A-Documenting) as appropriate, or updates to existing docs

+As always, all contributions are important, and we're very grateful for the help of all those who have gotten us this far.
+If you're interested in helping out, but feel you could use a little coaching, be sure to drop by #li3-core and introduce yourself -- we'd love to help you get started.

 Please see the full documentation over at the [contribution guidelines](http://lithify.me/docs/manual/appendices/contributing.wiki) at [lithify.me](http://lithify.me/)